apache/incubator-kie-tools/packages/sonataflow-deployment-webapp/README.md

 ### Using a local webjar

+1. From this project run `mvn install`
-1. Edit the `pom.xml` file and add the following plugin configuration:
+2. Edit the `pom.xml` file in your consumer app and add the following plugin configuration:

 ```xml
 <plugin>